 Rebersburg - Madisonburg is a very small town located in the state of Pennsylvania.
 With a population of 1,980 people and just one neighborhood, Rebersburg - Madisonburg is the 647th largest community in Pennsylvania.

-When you are in Rebersburg - Madisonburg, you'll notice that it is more blue-collar than most other communities in America.
-43.01% of Rebersburg - Madisonburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Rebersburg - Madisonburg is a blue-collar town, with 43.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rebersburg - Madisonburg is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Rebersburg - Madisonburg who work in management occupations (12.74%), office and administrative support (10.14%), and sales jobs (8.63%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.59% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 21.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Rebersburg - Madisonburg is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Rebersburg - Madisonburg really has some of the features that families look for when choosing a good community to raise children.
 Is Rebersburg - Madisonburg perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Rebersburg - Madisonburg has a very low overall level of education: only 7.95% of people over 25 hold a 4-year college degree or higher.
+The citizens of Rebersburg - Madisonburg have a very low rate of college education: just 7.95% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Rebersburg - Madisonburg in 2022 was $26,360, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,440 for a family of four.
 However, Rebersburg - Madisonburg contains both very wealthy and poor people as well.